developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Auto Correct
 Used to configure whether the Device User prompted for corrections to potential mistakes made during entry of data on a Zebra Android device.

--***Off***- the Device User IS NOT prompted to correct potential mistakes during data entry.
+* ***Off***- the Device User IS NOT prompted to correct potential mistakes during data entry.

--***On***- the Device User is prompted to correct potential mistakes during data entry.
+* ***On***- the Device User is prompted to correct potential mistakes during data entry.

 ### Battery Charging LED
 Used to configure whether the charging system be allowed to display the battery charging state using the charging LED when a Zebra Android device is in operating mode.

--***Disable***- the charging system is prevented from using the charging LED to display the battery charging state, which might reduce distractions in environments where many devices are charging.
+* ***Disable***- the charging system is prevented from using the charging LED to display the battery charging state, which might reduce distractions in environments where many devices are charging.

--***Enable***- the charging system is allowed to use the charging LED to display the battery charging state, which might make it easier to distinguish a fully charged device from a partially charged device.
+* ***Enable***- the charging system is allowed to use the charging LED to display the battery charging state, which might make it easier to distinguish a fully charged device from a partially charged device.

 ### Battery Swap UI Popup
 Used to configure whether the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

--***Disable***- the Device User IS NOT automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.
+* ***Disable***- the Device User IS NOT automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

--***Enable***- the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold, perhaps helping to avoid emergency shutdown and potential loss of data as a result.
+* ***Enable***- the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold, perhaps helping to avoid emergency shutdown and potential loss of data as a result.

 ### Display of Navigation Bar
 Used to configure whether the on-screen Navigation Bar is displayed, uses screen real estate and can be used to navigate the device UI.

--***Disable***- the on-screen Navigation Bar is NOT displayed, does NOT occupy screen real estate, and cannot be used to navigate the device UI.
+* ***Disable***- the on-screen Navigation Bar is NOT displayed, does NOT occupy screen real estate, and cannot be used to navigate the device UI.

--***Enable***- the on-screen Navigation Bar is displayed takes up screen real estate, and can be used to navigate the device UI.
+* ***Enable***- the on-screen Navigation Bar is displayed takes up screen real estate, and can be used to navigate the device UI.

 ### Launcher Package Name
 Used to configure the package name of the default launcher application.
-- This would typically be used when installing an new launcher (home screen) application as a replacement for the default Android launcher.
+This would typically be used when installing an new launcher (home screen) application as a replacement for the default Android launcher.

 ### Locale
 Used to configure the *Locale* to be used on a Zebra Android device.